Apply to be a Student Parent Mentor/Leader!

 - The Family Care Office Orientation for Students with Family Responsibilities

-- At least two more events in the fall term and winter terms, to choose from one social at the beginning of the fall and winter terms, student group meetings, family & outreach events.
+- At least two more events in the fall term and winter terms, to choose from one social at the beginning of the fall, other events in the winter term, family & outreach events.

 The Student Parent Mentorship Program is an approved activity for the Co-Curricular Record (CCR).
 In order for your volunteer work as a Student Parent Mentor to be recognized on the CCR you must complete the activities as outlined for the program, and you will be required to submit a self-reflection piece at the end of the academic year.